-The main point here is that cost should not be the only consideration when establishing the company’s supply chain.
+The main point here is that top logistics companies should not only consider the cost when establishing the company’s supply chain.
 There have to be some mitigation strategies as well, where essential commodities have several pathways to markets.
 These have to be built into the company’s global strategy.
 Companies have to think through certain what-if scenarios, so they are not caught off guard.
 They need to be proactive instead of reactive.

 People have become globally connected.
 With the help of a very sophisticated supply chain network, household customers can receive their services and products without any delay.
 In this process, access to excess inventory and slack capacity is removed.
 This phenomenon took away elasticity to market demand such that there is no room for any disruption, whether caused by natural disaster or pandemic event.
 The companies have become dependent on each other’s capacities, or lack thereof.
 COVID-19 is a perfect example.
 When this started, this was considered as a “China-only” issue.
 Nobody collaborated in a way that could have helped proactively or engage in a way that could have prevented the spread, or collaborated on potential mitigation plans.

 Being proactive and agile can save the companies from such unforeseen risks of tampering the supply chain system.
 Sourcing the materials locally can serve the purpose to a large extent but it takes much time, to begin with and of course, nothing comes without a cost.
 If they can meet the extra cost of sourcing locally and the related processes in the chain they can positively be equipped to face such troublesome situations.